Comparative Study of Differentially Private Data Synthesis Methods: Simulation Studies

-Specifically, there were some noticeable positive biases and large RMSEs at small $\epsilon$ for both $\mu$ and $\sigma^2$ in all approaches, which improved as $\epsilon$ increased and, eventually, approached the original or the non-DP MS results.
-For the MODIPS and the perturbed histogram approaches, the amount of injected noise became immaterial as $n$ increased; therefore, inferences improved with $n$.
-In the the smoothed histogram, $\lambda$ in Eqn. (\ref{eqn:smooth.lambda}) got larger and approached $K/(K+\epsilon)$ as $n$ increased.
-As a result, increasing $n$ did not seem to help with improving inferences in the smoothed histogram.
-The observed positive bias in $\sigma^2$ was expected due to the randomness introduced through synthesis and sanitization.
-The positive bias in $\mu$ can be explained by the asymmetric bounds of data $\x$ $[\mu-3\sigma, \mu+4\sigma]$ around $\mu$.
-When the data sanitized $\bar{x}$ and synthesized $\tilde{x}$ were out of bound, they were set at the boundary values.
+The results are summarized as follows. \textbf{1)} For all approaches, there were some noticeable biases and large RMSE at small $\epsilon$ for both $\mu$ and $\sigma^2$, which improved as $\epsilon$ increased and eventually approached the original or the non-DP MS results.
+Overall, the perturbed histogram seemed to offer the best trade-off between bias and variance for the inferences based on the synthetic data. \textbf{2)} For the MODIPS and the perturbed histogram approaches, the amount of injected noise became immaterial as $n$ increased, and the inferences improved.
+In the the smoothed histogram, $\lambda$ in Eqn (\ref{eqn:smooth.lambda}) got larger and approached $K/(K+\epsilon)$ as $n$ increased.
+As a result, increasing $n$ did not help the inferences in the smoothed histogram. \textbf{3)} The positive bias in $\mu$ can be explained by the asymmetric bounds $[\mu-3\sigma, \mu+4\sigma]$ of data $\x$ around $\mu$.
+When sanitized $\bar{x}^*$ or synthesized data were out of bound, they were set at the boundary values per the boundary inflated truncation procedure.
 Since the left bound $\mu-3\sigma$ was closer to $\mu$, there were more values at $\mu-3\sigma$ than at $\mu+4\sigma$, resulting in overestimation.
-In terms of RMSE, in the case of $\mu$, the histogram-based approaches produced smaller RMSEs than the MODIPS for most values of $n$ and $\epsilon<1$, but the situation switched in the case of $\sigma^2$ with the smallest RMSE coming from the MODIPS.
-In terms of CP, the MODIPS produced close-to-nominal level coverage in all examined scenarios for both $\mu$ and $\sigma^2$, where its wide CIs accounted for the large amount of noise being injected when $\epsilon$ was small; the perturbed histogram had moderate to mild undercoverage while the smooth histogram had severe undercoverage at small $\epsilon$.
+The observed positive bias in $\sigma^2$ was expected due to the randomness introduced through synthesis and sanitization. \textbf{4)} In terms of RMSE, the histogram-based approaches produced smaller RMSE for $\mu$ than the MODIPS for most of $n$ and $\epsilon<1$, but the situation switched for $\sigma^2$ with the smallest RMSE coming from the MODIPS. \textbf{5)} In terms of CP, the MODIPS produced close-to-nominal level coverage in all examined scenarios for both $\mu$ and $\sigma^2$ at the cost of wide CIs for $\epsilon<1$; the perturbed histogram had moderate to mild undercoverage with much narrower CIs; and the smooth histogram had unacceptable severe undercoverage at small $\epsilon$ for large $n$.